janosh/pymatviz/readme.md

 | :--------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------: |
 |                             ![marchenko_pastur]                              |                             ![marchenko_pastur_significant_eval]                              |

-## Adding Assets

-When adding new SVG assets, please compress them before committing.
-This can either be done online without setup at <https://vecta.io/nano> or on the command line with [`svgo`](https://github.com/svg/svgo).
-Install it with `npm -g svgo` (or `yarn global add svgo`).
-Then compress all assets in one go with `svgo assets`. (`svgo` is safe for multiple compressions).

 ## Testing

 This project uses `pytest` ([docs](https://docs.pytest.org/en/stable/usage.html)).
 To run tests, use: